History of the Cross Border Xpress: 2008-2014: Project Smart Border/Presidential Permit/CBP

-2014–2016: Cross Border Xpress (CBX) Construction/Opening/Official Ceremony/Awards
+2014-2025: Cross Border Xpress

-Construction began at the Tijuana airport in October 2013 and work on the U.S. side began in June 2014.
-The project had an initial estimated cost of $78 million US dollars and a final completion cost of $120 million US dollars, funded by Mexican and U.S. private investors and Grupo Aeroportuario del Pacífico.
-Building E of Tijuana's Terminal 1 was retrofitted to support the new bridge structure on the Mexican side.
-During the construction phase, a temporary border waiver between the U.S. and Mexico had to be issued by mutual legislation to allow U.S. construction cranes and U.S. fabricated steel bridge structural sections to cross the U.S.-Mexico boundary and be set over the six-lane Mexico Federal Highway 2.Construction work began on the Tijuana cross-border passenger terminal in June 2014.
+Construction at the Tijuana airport began in October 2013, while work on the U.S. side began in June 2014.
+The project had an initial estimated cost of US$78 million and a final cost of US$120 million, funded by Mexican and U.S. private investors organized as Otay-Tijuana Venture LLC and Grupo Aeroportuario del Pacífico (GAP), the operator of Tijuana International Airport.
+Building E of Tijuana's Terminal 1 was modified to support the bridge structure on the Mexican side.
+During construction, U.S. construction cranes and prefabricated bridge sections crossed the international border under a temporary bilateral waiver issued by the United States and Mexico.